canonical/certification-docs/Policy_Guide.rst

     The Partner's technical contact within Canonical.
 Formerly known as a TPM or Technical Partner Manager.

+SOA
+    Standard OEM Agreement.
+This is the agreement that defines the Hardware Partner and Canonical relationship with regard to our Partner Engineering team and Server Hardware Certification.

 Self-Testing
     The Partner is allowed to perform certification testing on their own, using their own lab and engineering resources with Canonical providing